afep/globant-datachallenge/README.md

 ## API

-To run the api locally you use this command:
+To run the API locally you use this command:

 ```bash
 > python src/app.py